opendatahub-io/data-science-pipelines-operator/README.md

-An operator that provisions a namespace installation of DSP within an OCP cluster.
+An operator that allows users to provision namespaced installations of DSP within a cluster.

 # Quickstart